sneha0more/singapore-housing-price-mlops-pipeline/models/README.md

 2. Each script trains the model and logs it to MLflow.

-3. Everyone uses the same tracking URI (http://localhost:5000).
+3. Everyone uses the same tracking URI.

-4. Once all models are trained, we use `compare_models.py` and use tracking URI (http://localhost:5000) to compare them side-by-side.
+4. Once all models are trained, we use `compare_models.py` and use tracking URI to compare them side-by-side.

 ---

 ## Setup Steps

 ### Requirements
-- Ensure that you have set up docker and MySQL
+- Ensure that you have set up docker and MySQL.
+Refer to instructions in housing_loader_package folder.

 ### How to Build Your Model Script